AndreasMadsen/stable-nalu/README.md

 #### SEDL Workshop at NeurIPS 2019

-A workshop paper published at SEDL|NeurIPS 2019 that is a reproduction study of NALU, proposes a better  evaluation criterion, includes a "converved at" metrics, and a "sparsity error" metrics.
+Reproduction study of the Neural Arithmetic Logic Unit (NALU).
+We propose an improved evaluation criterion of arithmetic tasks including a "converged at" and a "sparsity error" metric.
+Results will be presented at [SEDL|NeurIPS 2019](https://sites.google.com/view/sedl-neurips-2019/#h.p_vZ65rPBhIlB4).

 ```bib
 @inproceedings{maep-madsen-johansen-2019,